JoRo-Code/alerter/README.md

 # What?
-Alerts given a certain check
+Sends an alert when certain services at Bokadirekt is available.

+# Why?
+Gives an advantage to book the services faster than others, since the public alert goes off ~15-30 minutes after the actual published services.

 ## Requirements
 - python3
-- libraries: smtplib, email, bs4, tinydb, pickle, selenium
+- libraries: see `requirements.txt`

 ## Usage
 ### Setup
-- install python libraries: `pip3 install <library>`
+- install python libraries: `pip3 install -r requirements.txt`
 - add a `config.py`.
 See `config.example.py`
 - add a `credentials.py`.
 See `credentials.example.py`
 ### Run